Tylryan/Blockchain_Rice/Homework_1/README.md

 ![Custom Network]('Screenshots/Connect_MyCrypto-03.png')
 ## Fill out the rest of the information and click "Save & Use Custom Node"
 ![Saving](Screenshots/Connect_MyCrypto-04.png)
+Note: You should not have the Network Error I show.
+I already have a network connected to that location.
 ## Go to the home page and add your Keystore file.
 - It should take you to the "Send Ether and Tokens Tab"
 - Make sure you are on your custom network
 - Type in the address to which you would like to send Money
 ![Sending Money](Screenshots/Connect_MyCrypto-07.png)
-- Click Send and Bob's your uncle
+Click Send and Bob's your uncle